Jiayi-Pan/UMJILuckyDraw/README.md

 # UMJILuckyDraw
+> Endlessly refreshing the website or anxiously waiting for the empty-slot email is a waste of time.
+A proper course-selection system should avoid such issue by DESIGN.

+> This script acts not only as a temporal solution to the problem, but also a gentle signal encouraging an official solution.

 Built for UM-SJTU JI students :)

 A simple JS script to register your desired course when slots are available